convertguru/file-convert-mcp/README.md

 1. Python >= 3.12
 2. <a href="https://docs.astral.sh/uv/getting-started/installation/">Python uv tool</a> for resolving python dependencies and running MCP easily
+3. API KEY - <a href="https://convert.guru/contact">contact the Convert.Guru team</a> to get the development API key.
+As of May 2025, the MСP is in testing and no api key is required.

 ## Usage with Desktop App